effector/effector/src/content/docs/en/introduction/community.md

 [Github](https://github.com/zerobias) • [Twitter](https://twitter.com/zero__bias) • [Commits](https://github.com/effector/effector/commits?author=zerobias)

 Dmitry made the first version of effector in 2018 to solve reactive event-driver architecture in the messenger.
-Now his main focus is to improve UX in the effector itself and speed up the kernel.
+Now his main focus is to improve the UX in the effector itself and speed up the kernel.

 ### Sergey Sova